Abe's body arrives in Tokyo as country mourns ex-PM's death | Politics

 Abe was attacked in the city of Nara and airlifted to a local hospital but died of blood loss despite emergency treatment including massive blood transfusions.
 Police arrested the attacker, a former member of Japan's navy, at the scene on suspicion of murder.
 Police confiscated the homemade gun he used, and several others were later found at his apartment.

+A black hearse carrying Abe's body and accompanied by his wife, Akie, arrived at his home in Tokyo's upscale residential area of Shibuya, where many mourners waited and lowered their heads as the vehicle passed.

-Abe's assassination ahead of Sunday's parliamentary election shocked the nation as a threat to democracy and raised questions over whether security for Abe was adequate.
+Abe's assassination ahead of Sunday's parliamentary election shocked the nation as a threat to democracy and raised questions over whether security for the former prime minister was adequate.

-It also stunned global leaders who sent condolences, while many Japanese visited the site of the attack to lay flowers and pray for the former leader who remained influential even after he stepped down in 2020.
+Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, but his ultra-nationalist views made him a divisive figure to many.

+When he resigned as prime minister, Abe blamed a recurrence of the ulcerative colitis he'd had since he was a teenager.
+He said then it was difficult to leave many of his goals unfinished, especially his failure to resolve the issue of Japanese abducted years ago by North Korea, a territorial dispute with Russia, and a revision of Japan's war-renouncing constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)